It is time for scientists to come forth with a theodicy of Science.

 Religions promised us good news, with charisma but without proof, always undecidable; that good actions are rewarded and bad ones punished, that we will live after death, forever, in a better world.
 Hope.
 We need hope.
 We will follow anybody to gives us hope.

 What is the good news of science?
 That we are not souls but mere biological machines made of spare parts good to harvest?
 That death is annihilation, and even the Planet, nay, the Universe is doomed?
-That in the cosmic infinity we are specks of nothing, so that in good reason, nothing really counts?
 That our whole history is a little spit compared to the Big History of Earth and of life on it?
+That in the Infinity, in this Cosmic Year 15,000,017,000 (as of 2015 CE) we are specks of nothing, so that in good reason, nothing really counts?
 That nature’s way is the law of the strongest and the selection of the fittest?
 Where is the hope in all this?

 Maybe a theodicy of science will be, after all, easier to do than God's: science does not really know all yet, cannot all, yet, it only hopes to do, in an ever receding future, all being well before the implosion of the Universe.
 Maybe it cannot be all-good either because it is human, so human: or because it is not human enough, yet.

-Not science, but persons, certain scientists, and stupid following of dogma do evil with science exactly as some believers do wrong in the name of God.
+Not science, but persons, certain scientists, and stupid followers of dogma do evil with science exactly as some believers do wrong in the name of God.

 Why do I write this?

 To defend the ground under my feet!
 I grew up with Science, led and protected by its ideals of free thought.
 Now I see signs of its view of the world declining into another disenchanted ideology, that brings another end of era.
-If Reason keeps being too proud publicly (I know that the best scientific and philosophical minds know better that that) then pride will fall; it will fall to the worst enemies of us all - the Beast.
+If Reason keeps being too proud publicly (I believe that the best scientific and philosophical minds know better that that) then pride will be as usual the one before the fall; it will fall to the worst enemies of us all - the Beast.